 CALL KETCHEL LAW TODAY: 412-456-1221 FOR A FREE CONSULTATION

-DEFENSES AGAINST DUI CHARGES
+DEFENSES AGAINST DUI CHARGES IN PENNSYLVANIA

 An experienced DUI attorney has many ways of helping clients get their sentencing reduced and eliminate the harsh penalties that come with a conviction.
 Even if you are convicted, there are still ways to reduce the sentencing.

 Throughout the DUI Court Process, your attorney can help you every step of the way.
-Whether you decide to fight the charges or try to get into an alternative program, like the ARD Program for first-time DUI offenders, your attorney can offer advice, prepare you for hearings and fight your charges to get the best possible outcome for you.
+Whether you decide to fight the charges or try to get into an alternative program, like the ARD Program for first-time DUI offenders, your attorney can offer advice, prepare you for hearings, and fight your charges to get the best possible outcome for you.

-Common Methods DUI Defense
+Common Methods of DUI Defense

 Probable cause is crucial in any criminal case.
 The police must have sufficient grounds to make an arrest.
 If it can be shown that police did not have sufficient probable cause to stop you or to arrest you, the case against you will be dismissed.
-Likewise, if the police did not follow proper procedures during your arrest, you case could also get dismissed.
+Likewise, if the police did not follow proper procedures during your arrest, your case could also get dismissed.

 Chemical testing has to be administered properly in order to be submitted as evidence against you.
 While these tests are widely used, they are not without fault.
 Whether a collection error occurred or the test was not timely, an attorney can investigate to determine if your testing was proper.